anaprfernandes/Portefolio/README.md

 💡 About Me

-I’m a final-year Biomedical Engineering student passionate about developing innovative healthcare technologies.
+I’m a Biomedical Engineer passionate about developing innovative healthcare technologies.
 My academic and professional journey spans medical device design, tissue engineering, and hands-on 3D modeling.
 With experience from my internship at Johnson & Johnson and an Erasmus program in Brussels, I bring both technical expertise and cross-cultural collaboration skills.
+My master’s thesis focused on tissue engineering and additive manufacturing, with a particular emphasis on biomaterials and regenerative medicine.

 🛠️ Skills